Early Withdrawal Penalties definition

 Early Withdrawal Penalties.
 We may impose a penalty if you withdraw any funds prior to the term maturity date.
 See your certificate for full disclosure specific to your tem.

 Early Withdrawal Penalties.
 Certificates with terms up to 24 Months: Withdrawal of principal funds from Your certificate Account before maturity will result in the loss of 182 days of dividends on the amount withdrawn or, if the funds withdrawn have been in the Account for less than 182 days, the loss of all dividends on the amount withdrawn.
 Certificates with terms greater than 24 months: Withdrawal of principal funds from Your certificate Account before maturity will result in the loss of 365 days of dividends on the amount withdrawn or, if the funds withdrawn have been in the Account for less than 365 days, the loss of all dividends on the amount withdrawn.
 If the funds withdrawn bring the balance below the required minimum, the certificate must be redeemed and dividends will be forfeited, in accordance with the term of the certificate.
-Penalties shall not be applied if the withdrawal is made: (1) subsequent to the withdrawal of an Individual Retirement Account (IRA) required minimum distribution (RMD).
+Penalties shall not be applied if the withdrawal is made: (1) subsequent to the death of any certificate account owner; or (2) subsequent to the withdrawal of an Individual Retirement Account (IRA) required minimum distribution (RMD).
 There are no penalties for withdrawing dividends paid on the Account.
 Upon renewal only the dividends earned after the renewal date are available for withdrawal without penalty.
 Renewal Policies: Upon maturity, Your certificate Account will automatically renew for the term disclosed at the certificate opening unless instructed otherwise.
 A renewal notice will be provided by the Credit Union at least 10 days prior to maturity.
 You will have a grace period of at least 10 calendar days after the maturity date to withdraw the funds in the Account without being charged an early withdrawal penalty.
 If You withdraw the funds, no dividends will be paid for the grace period.

 Early Withdrawal Penalties.
 We may impose a penalty if you withdraw any of the funds in your account before maturity.
 If your account has an original maturity of less than 181 days, the amount of the penalty will equal thirty days’ dividends on the amount withdrawn subject to penalty.
 If your account has an original maturity of 181 days to 23 months, then the amount of the penalty will equal ninety days’ dividends on the amount withdrawn subject to penalty.
 If your account has an original maturity of 24 months to 59 months, then the amount of the penalty will equal 180 days’ dividends on the amount withdrawn subject to penalty.
 If your account has an original maturity of 5 or more years, then the amount of the penalty will equal 365 days’ dividends on the amount withdrawn subject to penalty.